ligurio/awesome-ttygames/README.md

 [![asciicast](https://asciinema.org/a/485486.svg)](https://asciinema.org/a/485486)

-A clone of Wordle, Wordle over SSH.
+is a clone of Wordle, Wordle over SSH.

 **Play**: ```ssh clidle.ddns.net -p 3000```